moliver28/research-handbook/content/handbook/engineering/development/sec/govern/authentication.md

 1. Use of feature flags that can be set to test the feature out with a group or set of actors.
 If that is not possible, consider running the worker for a narrow batch of users until it has been validated and can be run on larger sets.
 1. For database changes, evaluate the count of expected record changes before and after, the last update dates and the associated records to see whether a certain relationship may have been missed from implementation design.
 1. Changes should be enabled on lower environments such as staging or staging-ref to verify expected functionality.
 As much as possible, attempt to replicate the data structures from GitLab.com on these lower environments.
-1. Evaluate migrations or transitionary migrations over data removal so that we can move to last known good state if required.
 1. Use of internal groups such as quality team or delivery teams which are production systems, but still internal.
 This would test the feature at a production level, ideally with no negative impact, but still offer a layer of user testing prior to users.
 1. Addition of audit events, and log data to leave a trail of operations that can offer traceability in case of unexpected changes.